 You can find our bank details here to set up a standing order from your bank:

 |Bank||The Co-operative Bank|

-If you are a UK taxpayer, the value of your gift can be increased by 25% under the Gift Aid scheme at no extra cost to you.
-This makes a significant difference, so if you are a tax payer, please complete a Gift Aid declaration.Gift Aid My Donations Learn More
+If you are a UK taxpayer, the value of your donation can be increased by 25% under the Gift Aid scheme at no extra cost to you.
+This makes a significant difference, so if this applies to you, please help us by completing a Gift Aid declaration.Gift Aid My Donations Learn More